firmai/business-machine-learning/README.md

 ##### Instead of "watching"  you can **join** the link-letter, it's already being sent out to about 90 people and you are free to join too.
 I will start sending it out to the public by November 2019.
 Monthly link-sharing list: https://mailchi.mp/ec4942d52cc5/firmai.

-#### To encourage active participation, I have created a private repo where all future edits and entries will be made starting November 2019 after which this project will be deprecated.
-To join indefinitely you have to submit two unique open source python ML or DS projects to d.snow@firmai.org (unique to this list only, it needen't be your own).

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=A%20list%20of%20Python%20Notebooks%20for%20business%20applications&url=https://github.com/firmai/business-machine-learning&via=dereknow&hashtags=ML,AI,Python,business)